Funding opportunity

 Eligible international costs

-Applicant teams must include a project co-lead (international) (PcL (I)) in their application.
+Applicant teams should include a project co-lead (international) (PcL (I)) in their application (exceptions will be considered if no justified role for a PcL (I) is identified but international collaborators integral to the project and the project leadership team are included).
 All justified costs for the PcL (I) must be added under the exceptions cost heading.
 ESRC only covers specific costs of PcL (I)’s involved in applications led by UK project leads, up to a limit of 30% of the overall cost of the project.
 All costs must be fully justified and will be assessed in the context of the application as a whole.

-Please note that PcL (I)’s from business, third sector or government organisations cannot be included in the applicant team.
+Please note that international collaborators from business, third sector or government organisations cannot be included in the application team as PcL (I)s.
+However, they can be included as project partners (PPs), sub-contractors (or dual roles PP and sub-contractors) or consultants.

 What we will not fund